Yiyun-Liang/Algorithms/interview/recurionDP.md

 	- implement a method to compute all...

 - remember to look at the problem in a different way as well
+- see if sub-problems exists and will help solve a bigger sub-problem, then think about how to pass from one sub to another bigger sub.

 #### How To Approach
 - need to compute f(n), change it to get f(n-1)